 The main building for the Faculty of Education is located at Von-Melle-Park 8.
 This building was designed by Paul Seitz, the urban planner and architect responsible for the overall design of the campus.
-In addition to the usual classrooms and offices, it also houses the Anna Siemsen Lecture Hall, the Martha Muchow Library, and the Education Media Center.
-Other locations include Binderstraße 34 and Sedanstraße 19.
-The subject groups Special Needs Education, Vocational Education, Economics and Business Education, and the Faculty’s test library are located at the latter address.
+In addition to the usual rooms and offices, it houses the ‑Anna-Siemsen Lecture Hall and the Education Media Center and it is architecturally connected to the ‑Martha-Muchow Library (Binderstraße 40).

 Other locations include the buildings at Alsterterrasse 1, Bogenallee 11, and Sedanstraße 19.
 The last address also houses disabilities and discrimination education, including the faculty’s testing library, and vocational and business education.